Compare TestMasters and Blueprint with our review of the two courses below.

 Blueprint’s video lessons are the core of their learning platform and they are also why so many lists place this prep course at the top.
 These videos are short and highly engaging.
 They are loaded with animations, diagrams, and other visuals that are guaranteed to grab your attention and keep you interested.

-Of course, all of this visual clutter might overwhelm some learners so keep that in mind when choosing to invest in an LSAT prep course.
+Of course, all of this visual clutter might overwhelm some learners so keep that in mind when choosing a course.
 In our opinion, having enthusiastic instructors accompanied by cool visuals breaks up the tediousness of studies.

 An example of a Blueprint video lesson